A rib fracture or broken rib is common in contact sports and usually occurs following a hard impact to the chest by an elbow or similar.

-Treatment of a Fractured Rib
+Treatment of a fractured rib

 A doctor can also not do a great deal other than X-ray the ribs and rule out any internal damage.
 If it is not a severe fracture then you should be back in action from between 3 to 6 weeks so long as you rest.
 If you do not rest then it will not be given the chance to heal.